foreverphoenix/the-phoenix-flavour/content/lotf/customisation/_index.md

 ## Skip Lockpicking

 If you are tired of the lockpicking minigame, I included a mod to skip it.
-Interacting with a locked container will unlock it, but consume lockpicks based on the lock difficulty
+Interacting with a locked container will unlock it, but consume lockpicks based on the lock difficulty.

+- In **Mod Organizer 2**, expand the **GAMEPLAY** separator.
+- Check the mod **No Lock Picking**.

 ## Enable Barenziah Quest Markers